If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

-When joining an English course at Regent’s, you will have the chance to have your English level tested on the first day, during the Induction.
-We will also help you familiarise yourself with the university premises as well as our various team members.
-Apart from that, on your first day at Regent’s, you also take a placement test consisting of written and oral tasks that help us determine your level of English.
-After completing the test, you are placed in a group that is most suitable for your current level of English.
+Moreover, when joining an English course at Regent’s you will have a chance to have your English level test on the first day at the Induction.
+During the Induction we help you familiarise yourself with the university premises as well as our various team members.
+Apart from that, on your first day at Regent’s you also take a placement test consisting of written and oral tasks that help us determine your level of English.
+After completing the test you are placed in a group that is most suitable for your current level of English.

-If you wish to check your level prior to enrolment, please get in touch with us by sending your enquiry here, emailing us at [email protected] or calling us on +44 (0) 20 7487 7477.
+If you wish to check your level prior to enrolment, please get in touch with us by emailing us at [email protected] or calling us on +44 (0) 20 7487 7477.

-All our academics are certified English language teachers, having years of experience teaching English as a foreign language and holding the appropriate teaching qualifications.
+All our academics are certified English language teachers having years of experience teaching English as foreign language teachers and holding the appropriate teaching qualifications.

 When should I book my English language course?